 How are voting rights lost and restored?

-If eligible voter in the community has voted, can the polls be closed early?
+If eligible voters in the community has voted, can the polls be closed early?

-No. Any change in the time of opening or closing the polls must be precleared by the U.S. Department of Justice.
-Your election ordinance should state the time for opening and closing the polls.
+No. Your election ordinance should state the time for opening and closing the polls.
 The times for opening or closing polls in a municipal election held under Title 29 are not specifically addressed in state law.
 State conducted elections, held under Title 15 have specific time prescribed according to AS 15.15.080.
-Any change that affects voter rights, including closing early must be done by ordinance and pre-cleared by the U.S. Department of Justice.

 Fifteen minutes before the polls close, an election judge announces that the polls will close in 15 minutes.
 When the closing time arrives, an election judge announces that the polls are closed.
 If anyone is in line waiting to vote when the election judge announces that the polls are closed, they are allowed to vote.
 If someone arrives to vote after the announcement is made, they are not allowed to vote.